Skip to content

 Channel

-There are be scenarios where the pipeline context might not be available, or that data has to be immediately written to the channel, no matter what happens next.
+There may be scenarios where the pipeline context is not available, or where data must be written immediately, regardless of what happens next.
 In these cases, it's possible to write directly to the channel.

-This is an asynchronous method that immediately triggers the output pipeline, writing the data to the underlying socket.
+This asynchronous method immediately triggers the output pipeline and writes the data to the underlying transport.
 When using this method in a middleware component, make sure this is the intended behaviour.

 Note